annelo-msft/gists/clientmodel/readme.md

 #### Options

-Two options types are provided: a `PipelineOptions` type that enables configuring the pipeline, and a `RequestOptions` type that can be passed to protocol methods to change the pipeline for the duration of the service method invocation, or to change how the protocol method itself functions.
+Two options types are provided: a `ServiceClientOptions` type that enables configuring the client instance, and a `RequestOptions` type that can be passed to protocol methods to change options for the duration of the service method invocation, or to change how the protocol method itself functions.
 Both client-users and client-authors can use these types to change client and service method behavior, and precedence rules are built into these types.
-Users of these types can set options values, but once they are read by the client or pipeline, the options are frozen and cannot be changed.

-These APIs are still in preview, but are presented here to obtain early feedback.

 #### Customizing the pipeline

 Both client-authors and client-users can customize the pipeline, either for the entire client or for the duration of a service method's invocation.
-This is enabled by setting `PipelinePolicy` instances on `PipelineOptions` or `RequestOptions` via the different policy members on those types.
-When `ClientPipeline.Create` is called in a ClientModel client constructor, policies specified on the `PipelineOptions` instance passed to `Create` will be built into the client's pipeline.
+This is enabled by setting `PipelinePolicy` instances on `ServiceClientOptions` or `RequestOptions` via the different policy members on those types.
+When `ClientPipeline.Create` is called in a ClientModel client constructor, policies specified on the `ServiceClientOptions` instance passed to `Create` will be built into the client's pipeline.

 Implementors of custom policies inherit from `PipelinePolicy` and implement its abstract `Process` and `ProcessAsync` methods.
 Both these methods take a `PipelineMessage` and are expected to call `PipelineProcessor.ProcessNext` or `PipelineProcessor.ProcessNextAsync` to pass control to the next policy in the pipeline.
 A policy implementation can modify the request (e.g. to add a header) before calling `ProcessNext`, and will have access to the buffered response after control returns from the `ProcessNext` call.
 Policies can be inserted into the pipeline before the retry policy by adding them to `PipelineOptions.PerCallPolicies` or after the retry policy by adding them to `PipelineOptions.PerTryPolicies`.